MudMoh/Alx_DjangoLearnLab/django_blog/README.md

 - Profile management
 - Post display and CRUD operations
 - Comment system for posts
+- Tagging system for posts
+- Search functionality for posts
 - Secure authentication with CSRF protection
 - Author-only editing and deletion of posts and comments